 These typically include five speakers and a subwoofer.
 The key difference here is in how much smaller these speakers are and how much quieter they are.
 “Quiet” may not be accurate here, though, because even the most modest home theater in a box or gaming speaker set should be enough for an apartment or small room.

-Inexpensive: Entry-level surround sound systems cost between $250 and $400.
-Systems in this price range are the best values in surround sound — they cut a few corners but still bring enough power and audio quality to drastically improve your home theater experience.
+Entry-level surround sound systems cost between $250 and $400.
+Systems in this price range are the best bang for your buck in surround sound — they cut a few corners but still bring enough power and audio quality to drastically improve your home theater experience.
 If you’re looking for a basic 5.1 surround sound system for a small- or medium-sized space, you’ll find your best options in this range.

 Trust your own ears.
 When it comes to anything audio related, experts can often exaggerate about audio quality because it’s so subjective.
 What’s most important is that your surround sound system sounds good to you.
 If you don’t like how one sounds, return it and look for a better one.
 Conversely, if you find a system that works for you, go with it even if you’ve never used that brand before.

 Invest in banana plugs to connect speakers to your receiver.
 Most modern receivers work with banana plugs, which are adapters for speaker wire that make connectivity easier.
 We are big advocates of banana plugs: they keep your speaker wire from corroding, they reduce the risk of accidental electrical shorts, and they make hooking everything up much easier.